Dog-Friendly Lake District Walks

 It is easy to bring your four-legged friends on holiday with you at the Tranquil Otter.
 We welcome well-behaved dogs.
 We’ve found the following basic rules enable us to meet the needs of guests accompanied by their dog as well as guests without pets.

-If you would like to bring your dog with you during your stay, we have a few things we need to let you know about in advance.
+If you would like to share your holiday with your dog, we have a few things we need to share with you in advance of your stay.

 - The owners are fully responsible for anything done by their pet.
-Pets can’t be left unattended – if you plan to leave your pet in the lodge in a cage, please let us know.
+Pets can’t be left unattended in the lodge.
+If you plan to leave your pet in the lodge we recommend that you bring a cage that your dog finds both comfortable and regards as a safe space.
+You also need to let us know that you are leaving your dog alone in the lodge.

 - Pets shouldn’t go into bedrooms or on beds or chairs under any circumstances, nor may they be dried with, or sleep on, any of the linen or furnishings provided.
-We can provide towels.
+We can provide you with towels to use during your stay.

 - Pets should have their own beds or blankets to sleep on.
 Please bring these with you.